Consider wash sales, Section 475 elections, entities, TTS, estimated taxes and tax reform.

-If you qualify for TTS (business expense treatment — no election needed) in 2017, accelerate trading expenses into that qualification period as a sole proprietor or entity.
-If you won’t qualify until 2018, defer trading expenses until then.
+If you qualify for TTS (business expense treatment — no election needed) in 2018, accelerate trading expenses into that qualification period as a sole proprietor or entity.
+If you won’t qualify until 2019, defer trading expenses until then.
 You may also capitalize and amortize Section 195 startup costs in the new business, going back six months before commencement.
 Business expense treatment is far better than investment expense treatment.
-Read our blog post Many Ways Traders Can Save Taxes Before Year-End.

 Many traders omit or underpay Q1, Q2 and or Q3 2018 estimated tax vouchers since they think they could lose money later in the year.
 Q4 is the time to catch up based on actual profit or loss.
 Don’t overlook the “prior year safe harbor” rule: You only have to cover 100% of 2017 taxes, 110% if AGI was over $150,000, with the balance of 2018 taxes payable April 15, 2019.

 For more in-depth information on tax planning read Green’s 2018 Trader Tax Guide.